D&D 5e Token Sizes for Roll20 & Foundry

 D&D Creature Token Size Reference Table

-Use this table to match every D&D creature size to the correct export size.
+Use this table to match every D&D creature size to the correct token size.
 Roll20 token sizes are based on 70px grid cells, while Foundry VTT token sizes are based on 100px grid cells.

 | Size | Grid | Roll20 | Foundry |